• Skip to primary navigation

 Flow rate

-Like we just mentioned, bottle nipples also have different flow rates.
-Slower flows are often better for preemies and newborns.
+Bottle nipples have different flow rates.
+Slower flows are often better for preemies and newborns (i.e., the period from when your baby is one week old up to when she turns 2 months to 3 months old).
 As your child grows, you can experiment with medium, fast, or adaptive flows.
 With these, your baby’s suction determines how much milk she’ll get.

 If you see milk dribbling out the sides of your baby’s mouth or she gags while feeding, the flow might be too fast.
 On the other hand, the flow may be too slow if she’s sucking too hard and getting frustrated or taking a long time to feed.